Brad A. Myers: Awards

 In 2017, Brad Myers received the Association for Computing Machinery's SIGCHI Lifetime Achievement Award in Research, for outstanding fundamental and influential research contributions to the study of human-computer interaction.
-Myers is the winner of nine best paper type awards and three Most Influential Paper awards and is the author or editor of 475 publications.
+He was elected to the CHI Academy in 2004 as one of the "principal leaders of the field" of HCI and is an IEEE Fellow and an ACM Fellow.
+He is listed as one of the "Pioneers of HCI".